Fresha raises $100M for its beauty and wellness booking platform and marketplace – TechCrunch

 Looking ahead, Fresha’s investor list is notable for its strategic mix and might shed some light on how it grows.
 Kattan, a “beauty influencer” and the founder of Huda Beauty, is investing by way of HB Investments, a strategic venture arm; while Zeisser’s FMZ focuses on “experience economy” investments today, but he himself has a long history working at tech companies building marketplaces, including years with Alibaba as head of its U.S. investment practice.
 These speak to areas where Fresha is likely interested in expanding its reach — more marketplace activity; and perhaps more social media angles and exposure for its customers at a time when social media really has become a key way for beauty and wellness businesses to market themselves.

-“Fresha has emerged as a leader powering the beauty and wellness industry,” said Aaron Goldman, Global Co-head of financial services and MD at General Atlantic, in a statement.
+“Fresha has emerged as a leader powering the beauty and wellness industry,” said Aaron Goldman, Global co-head of financial services and managing director at General Atlantic, in a statement.
 “William, Nick and the Fresha team have built a product that is resonating with the market and creating long-term value through the intersection of its payments, software and marketplace offerings.
 We are thrilled to be partnering with the company and believe Fresha has significant opportunity to further scale its innovative platform.”

-“I’ve witnessed first-hand the positive impact Fresha has for beauty entrepreneurs,” added Kattan.
+“I’ve witnessed firsthand the positive impact Fresha has for beauty entrepreneurs,” added Kattan.
 “The company is a force for good in the growing community of beauty professionals around the globe, who are increasingly adopting a self-employed approach.
 By making top business software accessible without any subscription fees, Fresha lets professionals focus on what they do best — offering great experiences for their customers.”